-As Lightspeed’s first Marketing Partner, Meredith leads an array of projects throughout the firm.
+As Lightspeed’s first Marketing Partner, Meredith leads an array of strategic marketing and communications initiatives throughout the firm.

-“One day I’m learning about a company sending rockets into space, the next day I’m on set with founders pitching Jessica Alba, the next I’m at the NASDAQ in the fanfare of an IPO,” she says.
+“One day I’m advising a company making autonomous flight a reality, the next day I’m at the NYSE in the fanfare of an IPO,” she says.
 “It’s different every day.”

 It’s a job that suits her well.
 Like the company-building process itself, Meredith draws on her skill set and experiences to produce work greater than the sum of its parts.